 Containing the Irish-themed works of Ferenc Martyn, and works (from his 1926-1939 period in Paris) which he donated to Ireland.

-Also including his family biography (from 18th century Ireland to 20th century Hungary), along with appreciations of his art, with contributions by Ferenc Lantos (his pupil and a major Hungarian artist) and by Marianne Polgár (the companion of his final years), and with writings by Ferenc Martyn himself.
+Containing his family biography (from 18th century Ireland to 20th century Hungary), with essays on his Abstraction-création period in Paris, and appreciations of his art, with contributions by his pupil and major Hungarian artist Lantos Ferenc, and by Marianne Polgár, and with previously unpublished writings by Ferenc Martyn.

-A colourful celebration of the life and works of Hungary's foremost abstract artist, whose great-great-grandfather emigrated from Castlebar, County Mayo, in 1790.
+A colourful celebration of the life, works, and Irish connections of Hungary's foremost abstract artist, whose ancestor emigrated from Castlebar, County Mayo, in 1790.